kpcyrd/sniffglue/README.md

 ## Installation

+There is an official package available for archlinux:

+    pacman -S sniffglue

-Make sure you have libpcap and libseccomp installed, Debian/Ubuntu: `libpcap-dev libseccomp-dev`,
+To build from source, make sure you have libpcap and libseccomp installed, Debian/Ubuntu: `libpcap-dev libseccomp-dev`,
 Archlinux: `libpcap libseccomp`.